 The challenge is to turn those negative reviews into concrete actions to improve your hostel management and customer satisfaction.
 After all, although they're negative comments, it should be considered constructive feedback for you to take into account.

 First of all, try to answer as soon as possible.
 This way, you are hitting two birds with one stone: responding with respect to your customer and avoiding prospective guests seeing negative comments without an answer.
 You can also answer your guest publicly, but contact the guest in private, showing you are deeply concerned about the issue.

 To respond to the reviews as fast as possible, it's great to have a template response that you can expand on.
 A good template should:

 - Thank the guest for the comment and feedback

-- Apologize for bad experiences and explain possible reasons without sounding evasive
+- Apologize for the bad experiences, and explain possible reasons without sounding evasive

 - Talk about possible actions you will take to improve the situation

-Bonus track: how to know who is talking about my hostel?
+Bonus Track: How do you know who is talking about your hostel?

 Google offers a free service called Google Alerts, where you can track mentions on the web of different things, like your hostel's name.
 There are other tools out there, but Google Alerts is the simplest one, and you don't have to spend a penny.